-In November 2021, the Company signed an employment agreement with Cedric O'Gorman, the Chief Medical Officer of the Company, requiring an annual base compensation of \$400,000.
-Included in the agreement is a provision for a termination payment without just cause an amount equal to annual base compensation for a period of three months.
+In November 2021, the Company signed an employment agreement with Cedric O'Gorman, the Chief Medical Officer ("CMO") of the Company, requiring an annual base compensation of \$400,000.
+Included in the agreement is a provision for a termination payment without just cause of an amount equal to annual base compensation for a period of six months.
+If termination is due to a change of control, the CMO will receive: